If your staff performance isn’t living up to your business’ expectations, you should take a closer look at your internal communication strategy.

 With the help of onboarding videos, newly arrived employees can quickly be on the same page as old-timers, making them a great addition to your internal communication strategy!

-Using video as an educational tool works great for training purposes, since it tends to be more didactic and understandable than other types of content.
+Jokes aside, using video as an educational tool works great for training purposes 😀 since it tends to be more didactic and understandable than other types of content.

 Gone are the days when your staff had to read a long handbook or attend time-consuming training lessons every time they needed to learn something new.
 Now they can just watch short and compelling corporate training videos, which they can access again whenever they need to refresh their memories on a subject.